ojaha065/PiShockForMC/README.md

 and see if a correct amount API events from `PiShock integration for Minecraft` is displayed.
 If so, the problem is at PiShock's end, and the mod really cannot do anything about it.

-### The game is telling me that *There seems to be some kind of misconfiguration or issue with PiShock configuration.*
+### The game is telling me that *There seems to be some kind of misconfiguration or issue with PiShock configuration*.
+This usually means that the provided share code has too restrictive limitations (too low Max duration or Max intensity).
 Please take a look in Minecraft logs and search for `pishockmc`.
-In many cases, the mod logs the actual issue and some helpful advice.
+The actual issue and some helpful advice should be printed there.

 ### I have some other issue(s) with the mod
 Please open [an issue](https://github.com/ojaha065/PiShockForMC/issues) here on GitHub.